Graph-ICS/Graph-ICS/readme.md

 </center>

-### 7. Update the toolbar buttons
+### 6. Update the toolbar

-On the GToolBar.qml go to the ListModel and add your filter as a new ListElement object, see Figure 10 : ListModel and ListElements.
+- In GToolBar.qml go to the ListModel and add your filter as a new ListElement:

-The name of the new ListElement should be exactly the name of the QML file you created without the .qml ending.

 <center>
 	<img src="doc/Readme_DeveloperGuide/18.PNG" />
 </center>

-*Figure 10 : ListModel and ListElements*